-During their meeting after the G-8 summit in Genoa, Italy in June, Presidents Bush and Putin agreed that the two nations would hold "intensive consultations on the interrelated subjects of offensive and defensive systems."
-Many observers interpreted this statement as an indication that two sides would begin negotiations on a new agreement limiting offensive nuclear weapons and on possible amendments or modifications to the ABM Treaty.
+During their meeting in June 2001, Presidents Bush and Putin agreed to hold "intensive consultations on the interrelated subjects of offensive and defensive systems."
+Many observers interpreted this statement to mean that two sides would begin negotiations on a new agreement limiting offensive nuclear weapons and on possible amendments or modifications to the ABM Treaty.
 This may have been the type of framework President Putin had in mind.
 His Defense Minister, Ivanov indicated that he would recommend accepting modifications to the ABM Treaty if the resulting defenses would not undermine Russia's security; this acceptance would be in exchange for deep cuts in U.S. and Russian offensive forces.
 However, officials from the Bush Administration, and the President himself, stated that the United States did not intend to participate in lengthy negotiations in search of formal arms control limits.
 They viewed these consultations as an opportunity for the United States to outline its policies and programs for both offensive and defensive weapons, and to seek Russian agreement on a mutual withdrawal from the ABM Treaty.
 The President said the United States would withdraw from the treaty unilaterally if Russia did not accept the U.S. approach.
-Furthermore, in testimony before the Senate Foreign Relations Committee, Undersecretary of State John Bolton stated that the Bush Administration would not seek to negotiate amendments to the ABM Treaty or a new formal agreement to replace it.
-Instead, the Administration would seek to win Russian acquiescence with U.S. plans and to convince Russia to jointly withdraw from the ABM Treaty with the United States.
+In testimony before the Senate Foreign Relations Committee, Undersecretary of State John Bolton repeated this position, stating that the Bush Administration would not seek to negotiate amendments to the ABM Treaty or a new formal agreement to replace it but would seek to win Russian acquiescence with U.S. plans and to convince Russia to jointly withdraw from the ABM Treaty with the United States.

-These consultations began with several meetings in August and September 2001.
-In early August, a Russian delegation visited the Department of Defense and received extensive briefings on U.S. plans for missile defense in early August.
-These meetings were billed as an "exchange of information" not an exchange of ideas.
+These consultations began in August and September 2001.
+In a meeting billed as an "exchange of information," not an exchange of ideas, a Russian delegation received extensive briefings on U.S. plans for missile defense.
 Secretary of Defense Rumsfeld traveled to Moscow in mid-August, reportedly in an unsuccessful effort to convince Russia that the two nations should withdraw from the ABM Treaty simultaneously.
 He did not engage in discussions about possible modifications to the ABM Treaty or in negotiations on reductions in offensive forces.
-He stated that the United States did not yet know how low it would reduce its forces because it had not yet completed its strategic review.
-In late August, Undersecretary of State John Bolton seemed to indicate that the United States would withdraw from the ABM Treaty in November, if the United States and Russia had not agreed on a plan for mutual withdrawal by the time President Bush and President Putin met in Texas.
+In late August, Undersecretary of State John Bolton seemed to indicate that the United States would withdraw from the ABM Treaty in November, if the

+United States and Russia had not agreed on a plan for mutual withdrawal by the time President Bush and President Putin met in Texas.
 He, and other officials, later stated that he had not intended to set a firm deadline.
-The following day, however, President Bush stated that the United States would withdraw from the ABM Treaty, but would do so on its own timetable.
-Press reports indicate that Undersecretary of State John Bolton was prepared to inform Russian officials of the U.S. intention to move forward with withdrawal from the ABM Treaty during meetings in Moscow on September 17, but he did not do so.
+President Bush also stated that the United States would withdraw from the ABM Treaty, but would do so on its own timetable.

-Russian officials complained that the two sides could not make progress in these negotiations because they still did not know what kind of missile defense the United States intends to build or what parts of the Treaty would cause problems for this defense.
+Russian officials complained that the two sides could not make progress in these negotiations because they still did not know what kind of missile defense the United States intended to build or what parts of the Treaty would cause problems for this defense.
 Furthermore, in early September, Russian officials ruled out an early agreement on missile defenses.
 They indicated that it could take a year or more for the two sides to reach agreement on a framework to replace the ABM Treaty.
 However, at the same time, Russia appeared willing to accept some minor modifications to the Treaty, although it continued to reject the U.S. proposal for a joint withdrawal.